-Police ticketing, warning truckers to leave Canada’s capital
+Truckers end US border blockade, siege in Ottawa goes on

 Even after the warnings, a few protesters roasted a pig on the street in front of Parliament, and a child played with blocks in a small playground area on a road lined with trucks.

+An Ottawa child welfare agency advised parents at the demonstration to arrange for someone to take care of their children in the event of a police crackdown.
+Some protesters had their youngsters with them.

-Police in the capital appeared to be following the playbook that authorities used over the weekend to break the blockade at the Ambassador Bridge connecting Windsor, Ontario, to Detroit.
+Police in the capital appeared to be following the playbook that authorities used over the weekend to break the blockade at the economically vital Ambassador Bridge connecting Windsor, Ontario, to Detroit.
 Police there handed out leaflets informing protesters they risked arrest.

-After many demonstrators left and the protest had dwindled, police moved in and made dozens of arrests.
+After many of those demonstrators left and the protest had dwindled, police moved in and made dozens of arrests.
+The blockade there had disrupted the flow of goods between the two countries and forced the auto industry on both sides to curtail production.

 Gillies reported from Toronto.
 Associated Press writer Robert Bumsted in Ottawa contributed to this report.